Azure/Enterprise-Scale-for-AVS/002-AVS-ExRConnection-GenerateAuthKey/readme.md

 * Steps as outlined in [Create Private Cloud](../001-AVS-PrivateCloud/readme.md) section are completed.

 * Be aware of the [limit on number of authorization keys](https://docs.microsoft.com/azure/expressroute/expressroute-faqs#can-i-link-to-more-than-one-virtual-network-to-an-expressroute-circuit) that can be generated per ExpressRoute circuit.

-## During the deployment
+## Deployment Steps

 Run following command.